Skip to main content

 Work in Progress

-The Book of Black Culture is my current book in progress.
+The Book of Black Culture is nearly finished and will be published by Yale University Press.
 This book tells the story of how enslaved Africans and their descendants transformed America’s infamous failure into the greatest moral occasion of modern Western life.

 Highlighted Publications